 This zucchini casserole is amazing!
-Layers of zucchini, marinara sauce, and shredded mozzarella combine to give you a pizza-like experience without a doughy crust.
+Layers of zucchini, marinara sauce, and mozzarella combine to create a delicious pizza-like experience.
+Even the leftovers are excellent, so I often double this recipe and make two casseroles.

 Ingredients

-You'll only need a few simple ingredients to make this tasty zucchini casserole.
+You'll only need a few simple ingredients to make this casserole.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need:

-Fresh zucchini: Try to pick firm zucchini with smooth, dark green skin.
+- Fresh zucchini: Try to pick firm zucchini with smooth, dark green skin.

-Cheeses: I use shredded mozzarella and grated Parmesan in this recipe.
+- Cheeses: I use shredded mozzarella and grated parmesan in this recipe.

 Variations